Arts Center Staff

 Eric Johnson

-After 46 years as a librarian, half of that time in academic libraries in his native Connecticut, Eric W. Johnson recently retired as Library Director at Southeastern Louisiana University.
-He has been active on library and non-profit boards, including the Connecticut Library Association, the LOUIS Executive Board, the HRAC Board of Directors and Advisory Board, the Friends of Sims Library Executive Board and Upgrade Tangipahoa, Inc. He is the author of numerous articles on library services and co-author with Catherine H. Tijerino of Hammond, a volume in the Images of America series from Arcadia Publishing that contains historic photographs of Hammond.
+After 46 years as a librarian, half of that time in academic libraries in his native Connecticut, Eric W. Johnson retired as Library Director at Southeastern Louisiana University.
+He has been active on library and non-profit boards, currently serving as president of the Friends of Sims Library Executive Board.
+He is the author of numerous articles on library services and co-author with Catherine H. Tijerino of "Hammond", a volume in the Images of America series from Arcadia Publishing that contains historic photographs of Hammond with accompanying text.
 Self-described as a frustrated art historian, he has lectured on art and collectible books at conferences, the HRAC and Southeastern.
-He co-founded the long-running “Let’s Talk Art” lecture series, which is on hiatus because of the pandemic.
-He collects art, Broadway musical cast albums, opera DVDs and limited edition books.
+He collects art, limited edition books, Broadway musical cast albums, and opera DVDs.
 He feels at home in used bookstores and art museums wherever he travels and is delighted to be back on the HRAC Board.
-He resides in Hammond with his partner, a retired architect and two cats.

 Beverly Covington has been active in volunteer work in the community her entire life.
 She has lived in Hammond since 1980 and has participated in several local service and charitable organizations.
 She was a past Executive Director for the Hammond Regional Arts Center, serving from 1993-95.
-She holds a degree in Business Management from LSU, is a member of the Hammond Junior Auxiliary and serves on the Board of Trustees for the First United Methodist Church.
+She holds a degree in Business Management from LSU, she is a life member of Hammond Junior Auxiliary of Tangipahoa Parish, and is a member of the First United Methodist Church where she serves on the finance committee and sings in the sanctuary choir.
+She is also currently a member of the Residential Committee of the Hammond Downtown Development District and volunteers weekly at Our Daily Bread.

 Dusty Cooper was born and raised in Ponchatoula, Louisiana.
 He has been a photographer for 25 years and pursued fashion photography in New York City.
 In 2013, he received his master's degree in creative writing.
 Dusty exhibits at local galleries, creates music videos for local musicians and experiments with different photography techniques.
 He now lives with his fiance, Stephen King (not the author), in his hometown, where he is the Director of Videography at Anntoine Marketing and Design.